What is a DPN?

 Lockdown DPNs

-If a company director does not submit the required BAS, IAS, or SGC statements within three months of the lodgement deadline, they can be issued a Director Penalty Notice with lockdown provisions.
+If a company director does not submit the required BAS, IAS, or SGC statements within their respective lodgement deadline, they can be issued a Director Penalty Notice with lockdown provisions.

 What options does a director have for a lockdown DPN?